MiskaMoska/EAlbum/README.md

 # 1  Introduction
-The software code of a little electronic album(EAlbum),which is designed based on STM32 F1 series MCU.
+The software code of a little electronic album(EAlbum),which is designed based on STM32F103C8T6 MCU.
 Some pictures are provided to show the outlook of EAlbum.

 **Click [here](https://pan.baidu.com/s/1BRxl9arHRHqPtyCifSQCGA) to get more information about EAlbum,extraction code `8nyz`**